otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 1. Client creates prekey messages, as defined in OTRv4 specification.
 See the [Prekey message](https://github.com/otrv4/otrv4/blob/master/otrv4.md#prekey-message) section of the OTRv4 specification for details.
-1. Client receives a Prekey Server's identifier (e.g. prekey.autonomia.digital)
+1. Client receives a Prekey Server Identifier (e.g. prekey.autonomia.digital)
-   and the Prekey Server's long-term public key from a source.
+   and the Prekey Server long-term public key from a source.
 In XMPP, for example, this source is the server's service discovery.
 1. Client authenticates (in a deniable way) with the server through the interactive DAKE 'DAKEZ' and, with that, it generates a shared secret.
-   See section [Interactive DAKE](#interactive-dake) for details.
+   See section [Key Exchange](#key-exchange) for details.
 1. Client sends user profiles and prekey profiles (if present), and prekey messages to the Prekey Server, in the last message of the DAKE (DAKE-3 with a Prekey publication message attached).
 It sends the